 To date, the most accurate values of kB have been obtained by acoustic thermometry, which relies on the fact that the speed of sound in a gas is directly dependent on its temperature.
 NIST has a long history of making accurate measurements of the Boltzmann constant with this method.

 Another leading technique is known as dielectric-constant gas thermometry (DCGT), in which researchers measure changes in a gas’s ability to respond to an electric field, known as its dielectric constant.
 The dielectric constant can depend sensitively on temperature and lead to accurate measurements of the Boltzmann constant.

 NIST and other measurement science institutes are also employing several alternative methods such as Johnson Noise Thermometry (JNT) for measuring the Boltzmann constant.
 Recent JNT experiments at NIST have yielded a value for kB with an uncertainty of about 5 parts in a million.
 Many other new methods have been developed for measuring the Boltzmann constant, including optical measurements of helium gas.

 In 2017, the world measurement science community met the requirements for giving the Boltzmann constant an exact value and redefining the kelvin.
-Acoustic thermometry, DCGT and JNT measurements from various research groups were used in a final determination of the Boltzmann constant for the expected redefinition of the SI in November 2018.
-Based on these data, the value of kB in a revised SI is expected to be 1.380649 x 10-23 J K-1.
+Acoustic thermometry, DCGT and JNT measurements from various research groups were used in the final determination of the Boltzmann constant for the redefinition of the SI that was approved in November 2018.
+Based on these data, the value of kB in the revised SI is 1.380649 x 10-23 J K-1.